 Consider online study

 When you’re balancing motherhood with starting a new career, it can be challenging to find the time to retrain or get the experience you need to move forward.
 An online degree program, however, enables you to study from home at your own pace so that you don’t need to leave home or stop working in your current job while you study.
-For example, an online social work degree does not require any previous social work experience but can lead to a well-paid career in social and health care, which will enable you to make a positive impact in your community.
+For example, programs like online social work degree or Online Medical Coding Courses do not require any previous work experience but can lead to a well-paid career in social and health care, which will enable you to make a positive impact in your community.

 Try professional networking